A performative installation project by Peter Stamer with Jörg Laue and Alain Franco

 A video work (found footage narrative)

 Assembling four performative modules (space, music, sound, video) in order to form a dramaturgical structure makes questions (and their discussion) of temporal organisation necessary: do we follow a simple dramaturgy of simultaneity (modules next to each other), do we rather choose a dramaturgy of succession (modules placed after each other)?
 Both decisions would entail to shift the sense making process fully to the side of the audience whose responsibility of tying different aesthetic experiences together make the work to become a performative installation.

-We create a temporal structure in which dramaturgical decision-making is graspable (‚linear narrative‘), yet in which parts of improvisation keep an open space for experiential becoming (‚horizontal aggregate‘).
-Videos depicting Deleuze’s L’Abécédaire (as source material of the process)associated Deleuze’s philosophy with found footage and are presented on nine different video stations built in the pallet structure.
-By video live-triggering due to audience response the visitors are made to move from one station to the other.
-A sonic ‚wash‘ and a musical collage based on music references Deleuze used in the Abécédaire support or counter the parcours.
-The atmospheric and narrative elements are interjected by an analysis of musical strategies used by the Avantgarde of 20th century (Alban Berg’s opera ‚Lulu‘ formed the initial starting point), is being performed live on a grand piano.
+We created a temporal structure in which dramaturgical decision-making is graspable (‚linear narrative‘), yet in which parts of improvisation kept an open space for experiential becoming (‚horizontal aggregate‘).
+Videos depicting Deleuze’s L’Abécédaire (as source material of the process) associated Deleuze’s philosophy with found footage and were presented on nine different video stations built in the pallet structure.
+By video live-triggering due to audience response the visitors were made to move from one station to the other.
+A sonic ‚wash‘ and a musical collage based on music references Deleuze used in the Abécédaire supported or countered the parcours.
+The atmospheric and narrative elements were interjected by an analysis of musical strategies used by the Avantgarde of 20th century (Alban Berg’s opera ‚Lulu‘ formed the initial starting point), performed live on a grand piano.